Zaptopod4001/GameOfLifeTilemap/README.md

 I created this as an exercise for how to use Tilemaps a while back.

 # Copyright
-Code created by Sami S. use of any kind without a written permission from the author is not allowed.
+Code and algorithm implementation by Sami S. use of any kind without a written permission from the author is not allowed.
 But feel free to take a look.